 Where Does 'Blanquette de Veau' Come From?

 Blanquette de Veau is a classic French dish from our Ile-de-France region around Paris.
+Its history dates back to 1735, when Vincent Chapelle, in his book, Le Cuisinier Moderne, described using leftover roasted meats, mushrooms and onions.

 What type of meat is Veau?

-Best Tip for Cooking Mushrooms
+Tip for Cooking the Mushroom Garnish

+Before the end of cooking, prepare the garnish.
 Fry mushrooms at first without any oil or butter in a non-stick pan until they have given out all of their juices.
 This concentrates the flavour.
 THEN add the butter and sauté with the pearl onions until golden and set aside.

 For more on their varieties and how to cook them,